permitio/opal/README.md

 OPAL is the easiest way to keep your solution's authorization layer up-to-date in realtime.
 It aggregates policy and data from across the field and integrates them seamlessly into the authorization layer, and  is microservices and cloud-native.

 ## OPA + OPAL = 💜
-While OPA (Open Policy Agent) decouples policy from code in a highly-performant and elegant way, the challege of keeping policy agents up-to-date remains.
+While OPA (Open Policy Agent) decouples policy from code in a highly-performant and elegant way, the challenge of keeping policy agents up-to-date remains.
 This is especially true in applications, where each user interaction or API call may affect access-control decisions.
 OPAL runs in the background, supercharging policy-agents, keeping them in sync with events in realtime.